Cadbury Dairy Milk: Glass and a Half Full Productions (2007–2011)

 In 2007, Cadbury launched a new advertising campaign entitled Gorilla, from a new in-house production company called "Glass And A Half Full Productions".
-The advert was premièred during the season finale of Big Brother 2007, and consists of a gorilla at a drum kit, drumming along to the Phil Collins song "In the Air Tonight".
-The advert has over twenty million views on YouTube, and put the Phil Collins song back into the UK charts.
+The advert was premièred during the season finale of Big Brother 2007, including the Phil Collins song "In the Air Tonight".

 On 28 March 2008, the second Dairy Milk advert produced by Glass and a Half Full Productions aired.
-The ad, entitled 'Trucks' features several trucks at night on an empty runway at an airport racing to the tune of Queen's "Don't Stop Me Now".
-The ad campaign ran at the same time as the problems at Heathrow Terminal 5 with baggage handling; in the advert baggage was scattered across the runway.
+The ad includes Queen's "Don't Stop Me Now".

-On 5 September 2008, the Gorilla advert was relaunched with a new soundtrack – Bonnie Tyler's "Total Eclipse of the Heart" – a reference to online mash-ups of the commercial.
-Similarly, a version of the truck advert appeared, using Bon Jovi's song "Livin' on a Prayer".
+On 5 September 2008, an ad was launched with Bonnie Tyler's "Total Eclipse of the Heart" – a reference to online mash-ups of the commercial, and another using Bon Jovi's song "Livin' on a Prayer".
 Both remakes premiered once again during the finale of Big Brother 2008.

-In January 2009, 'Eyebrows', the third advert in the series, was released, of two children moving their eyebrows up and down rapidly to the song "Don't Stop the Rock" by Freestyle.
-The ad starred Bradley Ford and Leah McArdle.
+In January 2009, 'Eyebrows', the third advert in the series, was released, including "Don't Stop the Rock" by Freestyle.

-In April 2010, a fourth advert aired, entitled 'Chocolate Charmer', containing a scientist mixing milk and chocolate to make a dairy milk bar to the tune of "The Only One I Know" by The Charlatans.
-This was different from the others in that it did not feature the 'A Glass and a Half Full Production' title card at the start.

-In April 2011, a fifth advert aired, known as 'Charity Shop' or 'Dancing Clothes', featuring dancing clothes at a charity shop to the tune of "We Don't Have to Take Our Clothes Off" by Jermaine Stewart.
-This exposed the song to a new generation who downloaded the track and returned the song to the UK Top 40 so far reaching no. 29.
-This advert marked the return of the Glass and a Half Full title card.